 There are no requirements for having a certain number of logical drives be of a certain role in a remote mirror relationship for a given storage subsystem.
-For example, a storage subsystem with a maximum of 16 remote mirror relationship pairs might have logical drives in any one of the remote mirror relationship combinations shown in Table 6 on page 92.
+For example, a storage subsystem with a maximum of 16 remote mirror relationship pairs might have logical drives in any one of the remote mirror relationship combinations shown in Table 6.

 Table 6.
-Remote Mi rror drives ir n primary a and secondary roles
+Remote Mirror drives in primary and secondary roles